Retired Early? Social Security Disability Eligibility

 Should I Just Wait for Retirement Benefits?

-If you're close to 62, it can be still be worthwhile to apply for SSDI.
+Even if you're close to age 62, it can still be worthwhile to apply for SSDI.
 Here's why:

-• SSDI benefits can be paid up to 12 months before your application date (called "backpay," or "retroactive payments"), if you were disabled that far back.
+• The SSA will pay SSDI benefits up to 12 months before your application date (called "back pay," or "retroactive payments"), if you were disabled that far back.

 • You will get early entitlement to Medicare after 24 months of SSDI payments.

 What is the disability freeze?
 When you retire early, multiple zero earnings years can negatively affect your Social Security retirement benefit computation.
-But if you receive SSDI, your earnings record is frozen.
+But if you are disabled and approved for SSDI, your earnings record is frozen.
 Thanks to the disability freeze, the years you are disabled and unable to contribute to Social Security will not reduce your potential Social Security benefit amount.
-Essentially, the SSA will exclude from its benefit calculations any zero-income or low-income quarters of earnings from a period of disability.
-For more information, read DisabilitySecret's article on the disability freeze.
+Essentially, the SSA excludes from its benefit calculations any zero-income or low-income quarters of earnings from a period of disability.
+For more information, read our article on the disability freeze.

 Talk to a Disability Lawyer